 One of the essential differences between these two approaches is that abstract argumentation is argument-based.
 One uses the information in the knowledge base to construct arguments and to examine how these arguments attack each other.
-The different semantics are then defined on the resulting argumentation framework (the directed graph in which the nodes represent arguments and the arrows represent the attack relation).
-In assumptionbased argumentation, on the other hand, the definitions of the different semantics are based not on arguments but on sets of assumptions that attack each other based on their possible inferences.
+Semantics is then defined on the resulting argumentation framework (the directed graph in which the nodes represent arguments and the arrows represent the attack relation).
+In assumption-based argumentation, on the other hand, semantics is defined based not on arguments but on sets of assumptions that attack each other based on their possible inferences.

-One claim that occurs several times in the literature is that abstract argumentation and assumption-based argumentation are somehow equivalent.
-That is, the outcome (in terms of conclusions) of abstract argumentation would be the same as the outcome of assumption-based argumentation [12, 18].
+One claim that occurs several times in the literature is that abstract argumentation and assumptionbased argumentation are somehow equivalent.
+That is, the outcome (in terms of conclusions) of abstract argumentation would be the same as the outcome of assumption-based argumentation [10, 16].
 In the current paper, we argue that although this equivalence does hold under some semantics, it definitely does not hold under every semantics.
-In particular, we show that under two well-known and well-studied admissibility-based semantics (semi-stable [22, 5, 8] and eager [6, 1, 13]) the outcome of assumption-based argumentation is fundamentally different from the outcome of abstract argumentation.
+In particular, we show that under two well-known and well-studied admissibility-based semantics (semi-stable [19, 4, 7] and eager [5, 1, 12]) the outcome of assumption-based argumentation is fundamentally different from the outcome of abstract argumentation.